Underfunded IRS struggles to send refunds, answer calls

 The IRS has increased the online tools and assistance it provides to taxpayers.
 At the same time, other forms of live support, such as Taxpayer Assistance Centers,have dwindled. so some people still find it difficult to get the help they need.

+“The biggest issue the IRS faces in on the resources, being just underfunded for a long time.
+That shows up in customer service...audits, the IT system is way out of date," said Mark Mazur, director of the nonpartisan Tax Policy Center.
+“On all fronts they are under-resourced."

-The advocates office said the budget problem is the at the core of the agency's shortcomings but also noted some could be attributed to “a culture in which the agency focuses on its own priorities without adequately factoring in the needs of taxpayers.”
+While the advocates office said the budget problem is the at the core of the agency's shortcomings , it also noted some could be attributed to “a culture in which the agency focuses on its own priorities without adequately factoring in the needs of taxpayers.”

 For example, the report said that the IRS also is struggling to enforce the law “with fairness to all.”
 Case in point, the IRS has been unable to collect an annual average of about $381 billion in unpaid taxes between 2011 and 2013 period.
 This suggest each U.S. household is effectively paying $3,000 to subsidize noncompliance by others.